tatiananantes/skills-workshops/week-2/domain_modelling_alternative/README.md

 ```
 As a librarian
 So that the public can read my books
-I would like be able to loan and return a book
+I would like be able to loan and return a book (making it unavailable/available for others to borrow)
 ```
 ```
 As a librarian